-Known for her thematic digitally enhanced textile prints, her designs often mix influences of genders, cultures, fabrics, prints and silhouettes that have found favour amongst stylists and photographers in fashion circles.
-Her focus is not on the way trends influence fashion, but how perception affects the way, fashion is perceived.
-Using strong, often angled silhouettes and fabrications, it is Bec Boyle’s ambition to incite and create strong emotions.
+Bec Boyle is bold, elaborate, and carefree.
+Through her designs, she offers humour, power and strength through electric and contemporary communication.
+Known for her thematic, digitally enhanced textile prints; her designs are often a mixed influence of culture and emotions that are merged into creating collections full of iconography and symbolism.
+Always featured in her collections, are hidden emotional meanings, and message from Bec.
+Her Focus is not on the way trends influence fashion, but how fashion perception affect the way, fashion is perceived.
+Using strong, often angled silhouettes and fabrications, its Bec Boyle’s ambition to incite and create strong emotions.

-Exciting times continue for Bec, with the Whitehouse Institute of Design selecting garments for their full page advertisements, in Frankie, RUSSH and Harpers Bazaar.
+Exciting times continued for Bec, with the Whitehouse Institute of Design selecting garments for their full page advertisements, in Frankie, RUSSH and Harpers Bazaar.

-Her ‘Submerged collection has not only been celebrated in a photographic shoot with iconic Japanese Architect, Kaz Shirane's, Light Origami, for Sydney's Vivid installation, but has been given a two page spread in the August 2015 edition, of Elegant Magazine, out of the US.
+In2015, Her ‘Submerged collection was celebrated in a photographic shoot, with iconic Japanese Architect, Kaz Shirane's, Light Origami, for Sydney's 2015 Vivid installation.
+This collection was featured, across a two-page spread in the edition, of Elegant Magazine, out of the US.

 Bec Boyle’s diversity has been recognised with her first prize win, in the 2015 Salvation Army Sustainability Design Competition.
 Her up-cycled, vintage, evening gown, gave new life to a set of pre-loved drapes, which epitomise old Hollywood charm.

-Most recently, the immensely creative, international fashion photographer, Thom Kerr, has reshot the “Shanghai Nights Collection” with immense creativity, which has been included in the newly launched magazine 'Laud'.
+In early 2016, the immensely creative, international fashion photographer, Thom Kerr, reshot the “Shanghai Nights Collection” with immense creativity for the launch of Laud Magazine, in the editorial ‘Mei Wei’.

-Bec has interned with Vogue Australia and in design circles.
+During her time at Whitehouse, Bec Boyle has interned and worked with Vogue Australia, Camilla, Instyle, Rebecca Vallance, Seduce and in other design circles.